mousepawmedia/simplexpress/docs/source/simplex/simplex.rst

     // Using char
     Simplex char_simplex("^l/");

-The major functions of Simplex, ``match`` and ``snag``, can be also used without creating a Simplex object.
+The major functions of Simplex, ``match``, ``snag`` and ``lex()``, can be also used without creating a Simplex object.
 (See the function pages for details on use.)
 Creating a Simplex object is the more efficient of these two methods when you will be reusing the model, however.